Viiic98/holbertonschool-zero_day/c/README.md

-This is the c session
+This is the c files